Barriers to service recovery in B2B markets: a TISM approach in the context of IT-based services

 Professor Sunder’s research focuses on operational excellence, project management, behavioural operations, and human-AI collaboration.
 He has authored three books and published scholarly research in leading journals, including Production and Operations Management, Journal of Operations Management, International Journal of Operations & Production Management, International Journal of Production Economics, International Journal of Production Research, Journal of Business Research, and IEEE Transactions on Engineering Management.
 His articles have also appeared in Harvard Business Review, California Management Review, Stanford Social Innovation Review, Management and Business Review, and Rotman Management.
 His teaching case studies, published by Harvard Business Publishing, are among the bestsellers.

-At ISB, he teaches PGP, Executive MBA, and PhD courses such as Business Process Excellence, Operational Excellence, Digital Transformation in Services, Project Management, and Operations Management.
-He has won multiple “Professor of the Year” – Best Teacher: Teaching Excellence Awards for the PGP core and elective courses for the Class of 2021 (one award), Class of 2023 (two awards), Class of 2024 (one award), Class of 2025 (three awards), and the AMPH Class of 2024 (one award).
+At ISB, he teaches courses for the PGP, Executive MBA, and PhD programs, including Business Process Excellence, Operational Excellence, Digital Transformation in Services, Project Management, and Operations Management.
+He has won multiple “Professor of the Year” – Best Teacher: Teaching Excellence Awards for the PGP core and elective courses for the Class of 2021 (one award), Class of 2023 (two awards), Class of 2024 (one award), Class of 2025 (three awards), AMPH Class of 2024 (one award), and AMPOS Class of 2025 (one award).

 Vijaya Sunder M